eitrtechnologies/idem-azurerm/docs/topics/functionsquickstart.rst

 ready to run the Function App state module.
 There are a few important things to note about the module:

 * The Function App state module requires a Consumption Plan.
 If you do not already have a Consumption Plan, the module will create one for you (using a name you specify or a default name).
-If you do specify your own Consumption Plan, the OS of that plan must match the type specified within the os_type parameter.
+If you do use an existing Consumption Plan, the OS of that plan must match the OS specified within the os_type parameter.
-* The Function App allows you to enable Application Insights.
+* The module also allows you to enable Application Insights.
 Application Insights serve as a monitoring and analytics tool, enabling users to do things like diagnose issues or analyze application usage.
 If you want to enable Application Insights, you can pass the name of an existing Application Insights Component or one will be created for you (using a name you specify or a default name).